ghorsey/jquery.validation/README.md

 bind() method
 ---
-The bind method will bind each field's onchange event to trigger the validations for that field.
-It also binds to the form's onsubmit event to ensure all tests are passing before submission.
+The bind method will bind the form's onsubmit event to ensure all tests are passing before form submission.
+It also calls the bindFields() method to bind the vaildations to each field's onchange method.

+bindFields() method
+---
+The bindFields binds each field's onchange event to trigger the validations for that field.

 validate() method
 ---